-[54:28]

-Jonathan Pitches: That's very helpful for me just to think through some of the other parts of this project looking at renditions of Everest on stage, because I don't know of any piece that I’ve – it won't surprise you that there’s a hell of a lot of renditions of Everest on stage, even if you know some good, some fair, some less so, only looking at the three in the chapter…Sorry Gary…

-Gary Winters: …just to say that moment, the descent and the kind of bubble that we put people in at the end, it's a playing out, or it's a flip of the idea, one of the first ideas in the piece about the effects of altitude sickness, where you're on the mountain, but your other places and your everyday life was this way round.
-You're in everyday life, but we are putting you on the mountain, putting you on the mountain somehow, that you are walking down it in a conceptual way, but you’re actually going through these places of your life.
+GWi: …just to say that moment, the descent and the kind of bubble that we put people in at the end, it's a playing out, or it's a flip of one of the first ideas in the piece about the effects of altitude sickness, where you're on the mountain, but your other places and your everyday life was this way round.
+You're in everyday life, but we are putting you on the mountain somehow, that you are walking down it in a conceptual way, but you’re actually going through these places of your life.

-Jonathan Pitches: Does it add to that gentle mockery of heroism as well?
+JP: Does it add to that gentle mockery of heroism as well?